Senior Editor in New York

-In 2016 and 2017 Charo was invited to join the faculty for the ONA/Poynter Leadership Academy for Women in Digital Media and ONA’s Women’s Leadership Accelerator where she coached and mentored some of the most accomplished women moving up the ladder in digital journalism and technology organizations in the United States and internationally.
+Charo has been faculty for the ONA/Poynter Leadership Academy for Women in Digital Media in 2016 and ONA’s Women’s Leadership Accelerator in 2017 and 2018, where she coached and mentored some of the most accomplished women moving up the ladder in digital journalism and technology organizations in the United States and internationally.

-Before The New York Times, Charo was the Executive Digital Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
-During her tenure at GFR Media she led digital product efforts as their Innovation Editor.
+Before The New York Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
+During her tenure at GFR Media she led digital product efforts in the newsroom as their Innovation Editor.
 While at GFR she also held the positions of Associate Business Director and digital editor for El Nuevo Día and Primera Hora.

-Charo specializes in developing product thinking strategies for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
-She has been a speaker for ONA, NAHJ and the Interamerican Press Society, among others.
+Charo specializes in developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
+She has been a speaker at ONA, NAHJ and the Interamerican Press Society, among others.